bitmerse/WiSer/src/README.md

 ### Notes

+1. By default, WiSer devices are equipped with firmware that includes pre-paired devices, facilitating secure point-to-point wireless serial communication with data encryption enabled.
+Please be aware that the Broadcast mode is disabled by default.
-`platformio.ini` contains your project settings.
+2. `platformio.ini` contains your project settings.
 More information about this file can be found [here](https://docs.platformio.org/en/stable/projectconf/index.html).